xmtrinidad/UdemyReact/Section Four - Working with Lists and Conditionals/notes.md

-# Working with Lists and Conditionals
+# Section Four - Working with Lists and Conditionals

 In this module:
 * How to output content conditionally